dannybrody/terraform-aws-cost-anomaly-detection/README.md

 # Cost anomaly detection and alerting
-This module leverages [AWS Cost Anomaly Detector](https://aws.amazon.com/aws-cost-management/aws-cost-anomaly-detection/) to identify unusual cost patterns in AWS and notify them inmediately.
+This module leverages [AWS Cost Anomaly Detector](https://aws.amazon.com/aws-cost-management/aws-cost-anomaly-detection/) to identify unusual cost patterns in AWS and notify them immediately.
 It creates a Cost Anomaly Monitor, a Cost Anomaly Subscription, a SNS topic, and optionally a slack channel configuration on AWS ChatBot.

 **AWS Cost Anomaly Monitor** Monitors the AWS account for unexpected costs.
-This module uses AWS' recomended configuration to evaluate each of the services you use individually, allowing smaller anomalies to be detected.
+This module uses AWS' recommended configuration to evaluate each of the services you use individually, allowing smaller anomalies to be detected.
 Anomaly thresholds are automatically adjusted based on your historical service spend patterns.

 **Cost Anomaly Subscription** send an alert to SNS when cost monitor detects an anomaly and a threshold is exceeded.
 The threshold is configurable and it can be a fixed amount or a percentage.

 ![diagram](docs/images/cost_monitor_diagram.png "diagram")

-## Before starting follow these steps to allow AWS to access your slack workspace**
+## Before starting follow these steps to allow AWS to access your slack workspace

 1. Access the AWS console on the account that the Cost alerts will monitor.
 In a CT environment, all billing is commonly centralized in the root account
 2. Access AWS ChatBot service, choose Slack on the Chat client dropdown box, and click on Configure Client